faq about chiropractic in singapore

 Can chiropractic treat slipped (herniated) disc?

-It depends on what you are looking for.
-Chiropractic care cannot reverse a herniated disc, but chiropractic care can eliminate painful symptoms as an alternative solution to surgery, drugs or other treatment options.
+Chiropractic care cannot reverse a herniated disc, but chiropractic care can reduce painful symptoms as an alternative solution to surgery, drugs or other treatment options.
 Read more

 Can chiropractic treat scoliosis / "slanted spine"

-If your case of scoliosis is mild and identified early on, you may have great success correct scoliosis with chiropractic treatment.
-The older you get, the harder it is to correct your scoliosis.
-Regardless, chiropractic treatment is still a great way to relieve the pain and tightness associated with scoliosis.
+Scoliosis has varying severities and commonly, the older you get, the harder it is to correct your scoliosis.
+Regardless, chiropractic care is still a great way to relieve the pain and tightness associated with scoliosis.
 Read more

-What is the difference between chiropractic care and other alternative treatments?
+What is the difference between chiropractic care and other alternative modalities?

 Chiropractic care vs osteopathy